26 Most Instagrammable Places in Barcelona

 19. The Magic Fountain de Montjuïc

-The Magic Fountain de Montjuïc is one of those places you cannot miss during your time in Barcelona.
-It’s located in the neighbourhood of Montjuïc, in the southwest of the city.
+The Magic Fountain of Montjuïc is one of those places you cannot miss during your time in Barcelona.
+It’s located in the Montjuïc neighbourhood in the southwest of the city.

-The main building you can see as you walk up is the impressive Palau Nacional, but the area is surrounded by beautiful fountains and green spaces.
+The main building you can see as you walk up is the impressive Palau Nacional, but beautiful fountains and green spaces surround the area.

 It’s a good place to sit and relax while watching the sunset and taking photos.